 Parents are asked to adhere to the College term dates and wherever possible restrict family holidays and other leave to the gazetted holiday periods.
 Of course, there are times where this is not possible, and, in these situations, it is necessary to request leave from the Principal.
-Requests for leave should be made in writing prior to arrangements being made.
+Requests for leave should be made in writing and completing the 'Request for Student Absence' form (on the Parent Portal) prior to arrangements being made.